mideind/Tokenizer/README.rst

 The `Greynir natural language parser for Icelandic <https://github.com/mideind/GreynirEngine>`_ uses Tokenizer on its input.

-Note that Tokenizer is licensed under the *MIT* license while GreynirEngine is licensed under *GPLv3*.
+Tokenizer is licensed under the *MIT* license.

 Deep vs. shallow tokenization